PathwayCommons/pathway-abstract-classifier/README.md

 assert predictions == [1,0]
 ```

 See this [tutorial](https://github.com/PathwayCommons/pathway-abstract-classifier/blob/main/Tutorial.ipynb) for a more detailed guide on potential usage.
+Importantly, this tutorial shows how to conduct threshold-moving, which you can learn more about [here](https://deepchecks.com/glossary/classification-threshold/).
 Also consider taking a look at the Ktrain [documentation](https://amaiya.github.io/ktrain/index.html) and [repo](https://github.com/amaiya/ktrain) which contains some very good tutorials.

 ## Citing
 [Todo?]